kore4lyf/notes/react-native/react_native.md

 It supports nesting, styling and touch handling.

-Depending on the target platform, React Native will translate this component to either a UITextView (iOS), a TextView (Android), or a p (Web).
+Depending on the target platform, React Native will translate t, a TextVhis component to either a UITextView (iOS)iew (Android), or a p (Web).

 ```js
 import { View, Text } from 'react-native'